tucodevelopmentyvr/persian-calendar-privacy/README.md

 ## Changes to This Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.
+**We may update our Privacy Policy from time to time without prior notice.
+It is your responsibility as a user to periodically review this Privacy Policy to stay informed about any changes.** Changes to this Privacy Policy are effective when they are posted on this page with an updated "Last Updated" date.

+**By continuing to use the application after changes to the Privacy Policy, you acknowledge and agree to the updated terms.
+If you do not agree with the updated Privacy Policy, you should immediately stop using the application and uninstall it from your device.**

 ## Contact Us